 India’s Kumbh Mela: Health Considerations

 The Kumbh Mela is a mass Hindu pilgrimage of faith in which Hindus gather to bathe in a sacred river.
 The public health challenges and opportunities of the Mela are enormous.
-Two HSPH teams, together with Indian counterparts, were at last year’s event focusing on different aspects of health involved at the Mela: the FXB Center for Health and Human Rights, as well as the Department of Global Health and Population (GHP).
+Two teams at the School, together with Indian counterparts, were at last year’s event focusing on different aspects of health involved at the Mela: the FXB Center for Health and Human Rights, as well as the Department of Global Health and Population (GHP).